teacheredu-euniwell/oer-diversity-inclusion/README.md

 > * While some co-teachers meet immediately after class, other co-teachers prefer to email or call each other later.
 It is also helpful if co-teachers agree on a place where they both have access to messages from parents and collected materials.

 It is crucial that co-teachers take enough time to discuss and answer these questions and it is also imperative that any disagreements that do arise are not resolved in front of the students but in private.
 Only after co-teachers have taken the time to lay down foundations for co-teaching does it make sense for them to embark on actually planning and delivering lessons together.

+What You Will Find in the Next Section
+---
+In the next section we will look at practical tips for planning co-teaching in the classroom.

 [^1]: Friend, M., Cook, L., Hurley-Chamberlain, D., & Shamberger, C. (2010).
 Co-teaching: An illustration of the complexity of collaboration in special education.
 Journal of Educational and Psychological Consultation: The Official Journal of the Association for Educational and Psychological Consultants, 20(1), 9–27. https://doi.org/10.1080/10474410903535380